I'm an experienced reporter, essayist, and critic

 Here's what I do

-I'm a senior news writer for PCGamesN, one of world's leading sources for news and commentary on PC games.
-In addition to covering daily news, I contribute essays, reviews, interviews, and long-form reporting on the industry and its millions of players around the world.
+Before joining TapTap, I was senior news writer for PCGamesN, one of world's leading sources for news and commentary on PC games.
+In addition to covering daily news, I contributed essays, reviews, interviews, and long-form reporting on the industry and its millions of players around the world.

 Prior to coming on full-time at PCGamesN, I spent several years freelancing.
 My work has appeared in places like IGN, PC Gamer, Rock Paper Shotgun, The Wargamer, Vice, and more.